appdotnet/api-spec/content/docs/meta/annotations.md

 ### Creating, Updating and Deleting

-For Posts, Messages, and Channels, you can create annotations when you create the object.
+For Posts, Messages, Channels, and Files, you can create annotations when you create the object.
 You must pass JSON objects that include annotations matching the above schema.
-Please see the documentation for [creating Posts](/docs/resources/post/lifecycle/#create-a-post), [Messages](/docs/resources/message/lifecycle/#create-a-message), and [Channels](/docs/resources/channel/lifecycle/#create-a-channel).
+Please see the documentation for [creating Posts](/docs/resources/post/lifecycle/#create-a-post), [Messages](/docs/resources/message/lifecycle/#create-a-message), [Channels](/docs/resources/channel/lifecycle/#create-a-channel), or [Files](/docs/resources/file/lifecycle/#create-a-file).

-To add or update User or Channel annotations, you [update a User's profile](/docs/resources/user/profile/#update-a-user) or [update a Channel](/docs/resources/channel/lifecycle/#update-a-channel) and pass in the annotations you want to add or update.
+To add or update User or Channel annotations, you [update a User's profile](/docs/resources/user/profile/#update-a-user), [update a Channel](/docs/resources/channel/lifecycle/#update-a-channel), or [update a File](/docs/resources/file/lifecycle/#update-a-file) and pass in the annotations you want to add or update.
 To delete an annotation, omit the `value` key for the annotation type you want to delete.
 For example, to delete a user's blog url, specify `{"type": "net.app.core.directory.blog"}`.

 ### Retrieving

 Since annotations can be up to 8192 bytes, they are never included by default.
-When making a request for Users, Posts, Channels or Messages, you can use the parameter `include_annotations=1` to receive all applicable annotations.
+When making a request for Users, Posts, Channels, Messages, or Files, you can use the parameter `include_annotations=1` to receive all applicable annotations.
 When requesting Users or Posts you can use `include_user_annotations=1` or `include_post_annotations=1` to include just those annotations.
 When requesting Channels or Messages you can use `include_channel_annotations=1` or `include_message_annotations=1` to include just those annotations.
+When requesting Files you can use `include_user_annotations=1` or `include_post_annotations=1` to include just those annotations.

 ### Displaying